SumiSastri/nextjs-aws-app/docs/data-infrastructures/faas-serverless.md

 Depending on your cloud service provider you will need developers with the skills to write the code that manages this infrastructure.
 Most popular languages for serverless - Node and Python

+__Benefits__
+Deployment workflow unified between infrastructure and code

+Remove manual/ human error from manual processes

+Easy to set up and scale

+Spin up and destroy environments (save costs) - easy to build a PoC see how it works and destroy it if not fit for purpose

+Environments stay in sync - no environment drift and if there is drift detection tools available

 __Short history the paradigm shift from mainframe servers to serverless__

 1950s-1970s - era of mainframes